Last updated on April 21st, 2023 at 09:48 pm

-Why white light splits into seven colors when passing through a prism?
-Why the dispersion of light through prism happens?
+In this post, we will learn what is meant by the dispersion of light.
+Then we will find out Why white light splits into seven colors when passing through a prism and why the dispersion of light through a prism happens.
 If these queries are interesting to you then this post will certainly help you to know the reason behind this optical phenomenon.
 So let’s begin.

 Isaac Newton found that when a beam of light is passed through a glass prism, the white light breaks into constituent colors, i.e., the colors of the rainbow.
 This phenomenon of splitting up white light into its constituent colors is called dispersion.

 From this incident, Newton concluded that white light is a mixture of seven different colors.
 Here we get introduced to a new term named ‘spectrum’.